Laboratory

 Technology Use and Its Effects on Time-Use Patterns, Social Relationships, and Well-Being

-The Internet, smartphones, and social networking sites have led to a major social discontinuity in recent history.
-We study, across demographic groups, how the “digitalization of life” differentially affects social relations, emotional well-being, and the way we spend our time.
+The use of Internet, smartphones, and social networking sites represent a major social discontinuity in recent history.
+We study how the digitalization of life differentially affects social relations, emotional well-being, and the way we spend our time, across demographic groups.
 Detailed Description

 Leisure time spent alone with technology has increased, but there is no association between how many social media platforms we use and how happy we are